Fano-Mukai fourfolds of genus $10$ and their automorphism groups: Introduction

 Besides, in Proposition~\ref{mthm:2:iii} we describe the action of the group $\Aut(V)$ on the set of cubic cones in $V$, that is, the cones over the rational twisted cubic curves.
 Except in the case \eqref{thm:aut0:GL2} this set is finite, hence each cubic cone is stable under the $\Aut^0(V)$-action.
 In Proposition~\ref{mthm:2:iii} the action of the component group $\Aut(V)/\Aut^0(V)$ on this set is determined.

 Some other families of Fano varieties demonstrate similar behavior of the automorphism groups.
 For instance, this concerns the Fano threefolds of degree~$22$ and Picard number~$1$ \cite{Kuznetsov-Prokhorov, Prokhorov-1990c} and the Fano threefolds of degree~$28$ and Picard number~$2$ \cite[\S~9]{Prz-Ch-Shr:19}.
+The automorphism groups of generic Fano-Mukai varieties of genus $g\in {7,\ldots,10}$ were described in a recent preprint~\cite{DM21}.
+In the appendix of \emph{loc. cit.} it was also shown that a generic Fano threefolds of degree~$22$ and Picard number~$1$ has trivial automorphism group.

 The paper is organized as follows.
 In Section~\ref{sec:prelim} we gather necessary preliminaries, in particular, some results from \cite{Muk89, Kuz06, PZ18, PZ20}.
 Theorem~\ref{thm:aut0} is proven in Section~\ref{sec:aut}.